frappe/frappe_io/frappe_io/www/careers/apply.md

 ##### 3. Designers

 As a designer you will help us improve our product and website to become more friendly and consistent.
-Our products and large and complex and there is always a lot of opportunity to add happiness to people's lives by simpler and better design.
+Our products are large and complex and there is always a lot of opportunity to add happiness to people's lives by simpler and better design.

 ##### 4. Writers